icepaq/icepaq/README.md

 __Currently__

-💐 The founder of [scentsubs.com](https://scentsubs.com).
-A subscription service that sends you a new fragrance each month.
+💐 The founder of [icyl.ink](https://icyl.ink) a link in bio platform.
 🤝 Constantly getting involved in open source projects.
 I love to work on the very tools and projects that I use on a daily basis.

 <!--